British cuisine: Celebrity chefs

 The modern phenomenon of television "celebrity chefs" began in Britain with Philip Harben and Fanny Cradock, who appeared on television shows throughout the 1950s to the 1970s.
 Toward the end of the century in the 1980s and 1990s, with greater public access to radio and television, the phenomenon reached new heights when gaining a Michelin star increased the profile and reputation of chefs.
 Marco Pierre White became the youngest chef in the world, as well as the first British chef, to achieve three Michelin stars, a record he held for 8 years, and has been dubbed as the first true celebrity chef.
-White's popularity made him a household name, and one of his cookbooks, White Heat, has been described as "possibly the most influential recipe book of the last 20 years".
+White's popularity made him a household name, and one of his cookbooks, White Heat, was described in 2005 as "possibly the most influential recipe book of the last 20 years".

 One of White's protégés, Gordon Ramsay, achieved considerable success in London which led to the commissioning of Boiling Point, following Ramsay's eponymous solo restaurant.
 Ramsay's aggressive and fiery persona contributed to his success with a wide variety of other television shows, and he consequently became one of the most influential chefs in the world.
-Ramsay's restaurants have earned a total of 17 Michelin stars, the third highest for a single chef in the world.
+Ramsay's restaurants have earned a total of 17 Michelin stars, the third highest for a single chef in the world, and the most for any British chef.

 Dedicated food-related television channels and programming such as the Good Food Channel and Ready Steady Cook led to chefs such as Rick Stein, Jamie Oliver, Ainsley Harriott, Gary Rhodes, Delia Smith, Nigella Lawson, Nigel Slater, Keith Floyd, and Simon Hopkinson becoming household names.